-Concord, NH- Rep. Terry Roy (R-Deerfield) released the following statement after the NH House passed SB401, making appropriations to the department of transportation for local highway aid and to the body-
+Concord, NH- Rep. Terry Roy (R-Deerfield) released the following statement after the NH House passed SB401, making appropriations to the department of transportation for local highway aid and to the bodyworn and dashboard camera fund, and permitting the department of transportation to operate dash cameras, on a voice vote.